 You, and any individual who you give access to your Genomelink account, will be able to access your Trait analysis and reports.

 Our team may also be able to access your results to create reports, improve your results, answer your questions, and provide you with additional assistance that you may need from time to time.
 We limit access to your results to our team members who have a legitimate reason to access them for the purposes listed above.
-Our Privacy Statement contains information about how we use the Personal Information we collect about you while using Genomelink.
+Please read our Privacy Statement, which contains information about how we use and disclose the Personal Information we collect about you while using Genomelink.

 In addition, in the limited circumstances described in our Privacy Statement, other third parties (such as our service providers, research partners, and law enforcement/governmental entities) may be able to access your results.
 We do not share your results or your identifiable data with any other third parties or in any other circumstances except with your consent.